-Jade plants are succulents that don’t require much effort to grow, which is why people tend to plant them and use them to decorate their houses.
+Jade plants are succulents that don’t require much effort to grow, they’re one of the best plants to start with if you’ve never tried propagating plants before, which is why people tend to plant them and use them to decorate their houses.
 They do need some specific care though, especially if they are grown indoors.

 Luckily, we are here to provide you with all the information you need to know about how to propagate jade plant and take care of it.